chroma-core/chroma/rust/wal3/README.md

 - setsum:  A setsum of the log data.
 This is the setsum of everything in the log.
 Every update to the log computes a new setsum and updates the manifest to reflect the checksum.
-- collected:  A setsum of the log data that has been collected and thrown away.
-The fragments of the log plus the `collected` value must equal `setsum`
+- pruned:  A setsum of the log data that has been pruned and thrown away.
+The fragments of the log plus the `pruned` value must equal `setsum`
 - fragments:  A list of fragments.
 Each fragment contains the following fields:
     - path:  The path to the fragment relative to the root of the log.
 The full path is specified here so that any bugs or changes in the path layout don't invalidate past logs.